Towards a European HPC processor

 One of the main challenges of European HPC today is that Europe does not produce some of the key technologies for HPC, and particularly processors.
 Being able to design HPC systems based on home-grown technologies is critical for Europe’s strategic self-reliance, as well as for the robustness of European industry and of the European job market.

-The newly-created EuroHPC addresses this issue, promoting the development of European technology for the Exascale.
+The EuroHPC Joint Undertaking addresses this issue, promoting the development of European technology for the Exascale.
 As part of this, the European Processor Initiative (EPI) ambitions to deliver an indigenous HPC processor, as well as an embedded processor for automotive and other AI applications by 2025.

 Mont-Blanc 2020 is upstream of EPI.
 The objective of Mont-Blanc 2020 is to start developing building blocks (IPs) for an HPC processor.
 The team will design and demonstrate ASIC modules, and this IP will be reused and productized within EPI.
 In that sense, EPI will rely on the work done in the Mont-Blanc 2020 project.